-- Most executives (77%) are uncertain about the ethics and the transparency of their AI systems - Executives in nine out of ten organizations are aware of at least one instance of the use of AI systems that resulted in ethical issues (see insert below for examples of ethical issues) - Close to half of consumers believe they have felt the impact of an ethical issue (to probe this matter, we gave survey respondents specific instances of unethical practices detailed in the appendix at the end of the report).
-This is leading a majority of consumers (76%) to advocate regulations on the use of AI: they expect governments, independent bodies (e.g. IEEE) and regulators to lay down the principles that define the just use of AI - The pressure to implement AI is fueling ethical issues: Executives identify the pressure to urgently implement AI as the top reason why ethical issues arise from the use of AI.
+- Executives in nine out of ten organizations are aware of at least one instance of the use of AI systems that resulted in ethical issues (see insert below for examples of ethical issues). - Close to half of consumers believe they have felt the impact of an ethical issue (to probe this matter, we gave survey respondents specific instances of unethical practices detailed in the appendix at the end of the report).
+This is leading a majority of consumers (76%) to advocate regulations on the use of AI: they expect governments, independent bodies (e.g. IEEE) and regulators to lay down the principles that define the just use of AI. - The pressure to implement AI is fueling ethical issues: Executives identify the pressure to urgently implement AI as the top reason why ethical issues arise from the use of AI.